Communication

 Overview

-Creating a communication app lets you integrate 3rd party messaging channels (e.g. Messanger, WhatsApp, etc.) into vcita's conversation page.
+Creating a communication app lets you integrate 3rd party messaging channels (e.g. Messenger, WhatsApp, etc.) into our conversation page.

-This can be a good solution for businesses that have a business page on social networks and want to be able to send and receive messages through these networks within vcita and manage the entire interaction with their clients from one place.
+This can be a good solution for businesses with a business page on social networks and want to be able to send and receive messages through these networks within our product and manage the entire interaction with their clients from one place.

-In order to support such use cases, vcita created the infrastructure that allows sending messages to vcita's conversion page and getting notified when new messages are sent from this page.
+To support such use cases, inTandem has the infrastructure that allows messages to be sent to our conversion page and get notified when new messages are sent from this page.

 Handling communication with 3rd party messaging channels